-Foreigners need a work permit for Taiwan to legally take up employment, a process that must be started by a local employer.
+Foreigners need a work permit for Taiwan to take up employment legally, a process that the local employer must start.

 Job market in Taipei

 There are many employment opportunities for foreigners in Taipei.
 That said, aside from company transfers, opportunities for expats in Taiwan are concentrated in a few industries, such as IT, English teaching, translation, international trade and journalism.
 There are many English-language publications, so qualified expats may find work with a newspaper, magazine or other publishers.
-Long-term residents often start up their own businesses, including bars, bakeries, websites and restaurants.
+Long-term residents often start their own businesses, including bars, bakeries and restaurants.

 Work culture in Taipei

-One major complaint by expats and locals alike is that the 9am to 5pm workday in Taiwan feels more like a 7am to 11pm workday.
+One major complaint by expats and locals alike is that the 8am to 5pm workday in Taipei actually consists of longer hours than initially advertised.
 Expats may be asked to work on weekends and might get emails or phone calls from work as late as 10pm.
-It is not uncommon for bosses to expect their employees to finish projects or do research in their personal time.
+It isn't uncommon for employers to expect their employees to finish projects or conduct research in their personal time.
 This doesn't apply to all Taiwanese companies, and many multinational companies have more familiar expectations of their employees.

 Teachers and other hourly-wage workers may find themselves with more unpaid work than they think is fair.
-While it is uncommon for locals to protest these incursions into personal time, if they are polite, it is possible for expats to establish boundaries regarding what they are willing to do and when they are willing to do it.
+While it's uncommon for locals to protest these incursions into personal time, if they are polite, expats can establish boundaries regarding what they are willing to do and when they are willing to do it.